-2022 Series EFG Interest Rate Contracts: Adjustable 2022 Series G-2 (Class II) \$33,215,000 Bank of New York Mellon Corporation 2022 Series HI Interest Rate Contracts Adjustable 2022 Series H-3 (Class II) \$20,235,000 Royal Bank of Canada 2022 Series JKL Interest Rate Contracts Ψ 2 0, 2 32,000 Noyal Bank of Calada Adjustable 2022 Series L-2 (Class I) \$33,455,000 Royal Bank of Canada 2023 Series AB Interest Rate Contracts: Adjustable 2023 Series A-2 (Class II) \$21,000,000 Bank of America 2023 Series CDE Interest Rate Contracts: 4,000,000 Adjustable 2023 Series E-2 (Class II) \$33,910,000 Bank of America 2023 Series FG Interest Rate Contracts: ¢25 150 000 D I CA .
-Adjustable 2023 Series F-2 (Class II) \$25,150,000 Bank of America 2023 Series K Interest Rate Contracts: Adjustable 2023 Series K-2 (Class II) \$40,000,000 Royal Bank of Canada Surplus Assets Interest Rate Contracts: Single Family SFMB Surplus Assets \$ 7,000,000 Bank of New York Mellon Corporation Single Family SFMB Surplus Assets \$16,670,000 Royal Bank of Canada Single Family SFMB Surplus Assets \$14,200,000 Wells Fargo Bank, N.A.
-Total Outstanding Class I \$365,285,000 Total Outstanding Class II 257,770,000 Surplus Assets Interest Rate Contracts 37,870,000 Total \$660,925,000
+2022 Series EFG Interest Rate Contracts:

+Adjustable 2022 Series G-2 (Class II) \$33,215,000 Bank of New York Mellon Corporation 2022 Series HI Interest Rate Contracts Adjustable 2022 Series H-3 (Class II) \$20,235,000 Royal Bank of Canada 2022 Series JKL Interest Rate Contracts Adjustable 2022 Series L-2 (Class I) \$33,455,000 Royal Bank of Canada 2023 Series AB Interest Rate Contracts: Adjustable 2023 Series A-2 (Class II) \$21,000,000 Bank of America 2023 Series CDE Interest Rate Contracts: Adjustable 2023 Series E-2 (Class II) \$33,910,000 Bank of America 2023 Series FG Interest Rate Contracts: Adjustable 2023 Series F-2 (Class II) \$25,150,000 Bank of America 2023 Series K Interest Rate Contracts: Adjustable 2023 Series K-2 (Class II) \$40,000,000 Royal Bank of Canada Surplus Assets Interest Rate Contracts: Single Family SFMB Surplus Assets Single Family SFMB Surplus Assets Single Family SFMB Surplus Assets \$ 7,000,000 \$16,670,000 \$14,200,000 Bank of New York Mellon Corporation Royal Bank of Canada Wells Fargo Bank, N.A.
+Total Outstanding Class I Total Outstanding Class II Surplus Assets Interest Rate Contracts Total \$365,285,000 257,770,000 37,870,000 \$660,925,000

 (1) As of August 1, 2023.
-This table does not include the Interest Rate Contract entered into between the Authority and the Bank of New York Mellon Corporation in connection with the issuance of the 2023 Series M-2 Bonds or the Interest Rate Contract entered into between the Authority and Wells Fargo Bank, N.A. in connection with the issuance of the 2023 Series N-2 Bonds subsequent to August 1, 2023.
+This table does not include the Interest Rate Contract entered into between the Authority and the Bank of New York Mellon Corporation in connection with the issuance of the 2023 Series M-2 Bonds, the Interest Rate Contract entered into between the Authority and Wells Fargo Bank, N.A. in connection with the issuance of the 2023 Series N-2 Bonds or the Interest Rate Contract entered into between the Authority and Bank of America, N.A. in connection with the issuance of the 2023 Series P-2 Bonds, which were entered into subsequent to August 1, 2023.

 Any payments or receipts received by the Authority under the Interest Rate Contracts are pledged under the Master Indenture as Revenues, as described in "PART II-SECURITY FOR THE BONDS AND AUXILIARY OBLIGATIONS-Revenues" and "-Interest Rate Contracts."
 The Authority's obligation to make regular interest payments to the counterparties under the Interest Rate Contracts indicated as Class I, constitutes a Class I Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class I Obligations.
+The Authority's obligation to make regular interest payments to the contracts indicated as Class II, constitutes a Class I Obligations.
 The Authority's obligation to make regular interest payments to the counterparties under the Interest Rate Contracts indicated as Class II, constitutes a Class II Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class II Obligations.
-The Authority's obligation to make termination payments under each of the Interest Rate Contracts in the event of early termination is a general obligation of the Authority and is not secured by the Trust Estate under the Master Indenture.
+The Authority's obligation to make regular interest Rate Contracts indicated as Class II, constitutes a Class II Obligations.
+The Authority's obligation to make regular interest payments to the counterparties under the Interest Rate Contracts indicated as Class II, constitutes a Class II Obligations.
+The Authority's obligation to make termination payments under each of the other Class II Obligations.
+The Authority's obligation of the Authority and is not secured by the Trust Estate under the Master Indenture.
 See "PART II-CERTAIN BONDOWNERS' RISKS-Risks Related to Interest Rate Contracts" and "PART II-COLORADO HOUSING AND FINANCE AUTHORITY-Obligations of the Authority."